A brief history of Finsbury Health Centre

 Now known as the Clerkenwell Medical Practice, the Centre continues to provide medical services for local residents and beyond.

-Close by is the Spa Green Estate which opened in 1949, also was also designed by Lubetkin and his modernist architectural practice, Tecton.
+Close by is the Spa Green Estate which opened in 1949, also designed by Lubetkin and his modernist architectural practice, Tecton.
 Revolutionary for its time, the building was built with concrete egg crate box frames, an early version of modular building, and had central heating, fitted kitchens and sound insulation.

 Both the homes and the medical practice were built to tackle poverty in the area and the effects of poverty on people’s health.